stitchfix/stitchfix.github.io/_posts/2015-02-25-elasticsearch-and-denormalization.md

 end
 ```

-Both the `Hashie::Mash` (which is what the ElasticSearch Ruby client returns)
-and `ActiveRecord` objects are using the same presenter.
+Both the `Hashie::Mash` and `ActiveRecord` objects are using the same presenter.
 How so?
-The presenter
-is actually a simple wrapper around the denormalizer:
+The presenter is actually a simple wrapper around the denormalizer:

 ```ruby
 class SamplePresenter